Rexy Mainaky: Post-playing career

-Mainaky is known amongst his peers and colleagues, and the game's fans, as one of the greatest doubles player of all time, alongside players such as Christian Hadinata, Tjun Tjun, Johan Wahjudi, Liem Swie King, Ricky Subagja, Tony Gunawan, Hendra Setiawan, Park Joo Bong, Kim Dong Moon, Fu Haifeng, Cai Yun, and Finn Kobbero.
-He is regarded as one of the best coaches in the world, alongside former player Park Joo Bong of Korea (currently head coach of Japanese badminton squad).
-He is noted for his charity work through badminton, by playing in exhibitions across Asia and Europe post-competitive career.
-He was the coach to English badminton mixed doubles' pair Gail Emms and Nathan Robertson and successfully brought them winning the 2004 Summer Olympic silver medal, 2005 All England Open Badminton Championships and 2006 IBF World Championships titles.
+Mainaky is known amongst his peers and colleagues, and the game's fans, as a notable doubles player, alongside players such as Christian Hadinata, Tjun Tjun, Johan Wahjudi, Liem Swie King, Ricky Subagja, Tony Gunawan, Hendra Setiawan, Park Joo Bong, Kim Dong Moon, Fu Haifeng, Cai Yun, and Finn Kobbero.
+He has also worked as a badminton coach, alongside former player Park Joo Bong of Korea (currently head coach of Japanese badminton squad).
+He has participated in charity badminton exhibition through badminton, by playing in exhibitions across Asia and Europe post-competitive career.
+He was the coach to English badminton mixed doubles' pair Gail Emms and Nathan Robertson and coached them to win 2004 Summer Olympic silver medal, 2005 All England Open Badminton Championships and 2006 IBF World Championships titles.

 Mainaky became a coach after his playing career.
 He coached the Malaysian National Team's Doubles department and his biggest success was bringing up Koo Kien Keat and Tan Boon Heong.
 He guided the pair to an Asian Games Gold Medal in Doha 2006.
 However, there was rumours about a fall out between Koo Kien Keat and Tan Boon Heong with Rexy as the pair requested for a change of coaches.
 Subsequently, he left the Badminton Association of Malaysia in 2012 after seven years and joined the Philippines Badminton Association as head coach.
 After about a year he left the Philippines Badminton Association and returned to his homeland Indonesia.
 He became Indonesia's high performance director and was basically the head of the Indonesia Badminton Team.
 He is currently still serving as the High performance director for Indonesia.
 In 2017, Mainaky left his position at Badminton Association of Indonesia (PBSI) to join Thailand Badminton Association (BAT).
 In 2018, Mainaky led the Thai women's team reached the Uber Cup final for the first time in their history.